brannerchinese/rc_study_plans/projects/b-trees.md

 ### References:

-#### B+ tree
+#### B⁺-tree

+ 1. Donald Knuth, "Multiway Trees", _The Art of Computer Programming_ (2nd ed.), Sec.
+6.2.4 (Vol. 3, pp. 481-9, n.b. exercises pp. 490-1).
+The main discussion of B-trees ("*B*-trees"; Knuth is very particular about typography\*) specifies (p.
+483):

+    > …A "leaf" is a terminal node, one with no children.
+Since the leaves carry no information, we may regard them as external nodes that aren't really in the tree, so that Λ is a pointer to a leaf.
+[DPB: In this book Λ stands for "pointer to null address", Sec.
+2.1, Vol. 1, p.
+234.]

+    But the B⁺-tree is covered under subsection "Refinements and variations" (Vol. 3, pp. 486-9), and Knuth modifies the general definition (p.
+486):

+    > We might use a completely different node format in each level of the tree, and we might also store information in the leaves.
+Sometimes the keys form only a small part of the records in a file, and in such cases it is a mistake to store the entire records in the branch nodes near the root of the tree; this would make *m* too small for efficient multiway branching.
+    >
+    > We can therefore reconsider Fig. 30, imagining that all the records of the file are now stored in the leaves, and that only a few of the keys have been duplicated in the branch nodes.
+Under this interpretation, the leftmost leaf contains all records whose key is ≤ 011; the leaf marked *A* contains all records whose key satisfies
+    >
+    > 　　　　　　439 < *K* ≤ 449;　　　　(8)
+    >
+    > and so on.
+Under this interpretation the leaf nodes grow and split just as the branch nodes do, except that a record is never passed up from a leaf to the next level.
+Thus the leaves are always at least half filled to capacity.
+A new key enters the nonleaf part of the tree whenever a leaf splits.
+If each leaf is linked to its successor in symmetric order [DPB: I think this means a doubly-linked list], we gain the ability to traverse the file both sequentially and randomly in an efficient and convenient manner.
+This variant has become known as a *B⁺*-tree.
+[DPB: This last sentence is all that was added from the first edition of the text.]

+    I've been puzzling about this for some time — wouldn't linking leaves symmetrically always require some further traversal of the tree, whenever a leaf is inserted or deleted?
+But none of the descriptions I've seen of  includes this traversal.
+Why?

+    Thinking about it for a while, I now see that every insertion begins as the splitting of an existing leaf into either two leaves or its conversion into a branch node and spawning of new leaves.
+In either case, all the pointers needed are already to hand.
+No new traversal of the tree is needed.
+Deletions, too, require no new traversal of the tree — all the pointers needed are already to hand.

+    \* On p.
+489 of this section, Knuth remarks that "Two of the most interesting developments of the basic *B*-tree strategy have unfortunately been given almost [DPB: !] identical names: "*SB*-trees" and "SB-trees".

  1. [Visualization on David Galles' site](http://www.cs.usfca.edu/~galles/visualization/BPlusTree.html)
  1. [Wikipedia article](https://en.wikipedia.org/wiki/B+_tree)
- 1. Donald Knuth, "Multiway Trees", _The Art of Computer Programming_ (2nd ed.), Sec.
-6.2.4 (pp. 481-9, n.b. exercises pp. 490-1).
  1. [Douglas Comer, "The Ubiquitous B-Tree,"](https://github.com/tpn/pdfs/blob/master/The%20Ubiquitous%20B-Tree%20-%201979%20%28comer-b-tree%29.pdf) ACM _Computing Surveys_, Vol ll, No 2, June 1979, pp. 121-37.
 [Local copy here](../materials/Douglas_Comer,_The_Ubiquitous_B-Tree.pdf).

     > The author thanks the referees, especially for providing contacts regarding the history of B-trees, and IBM Corporation for cheerfully making available detailed information on its B-tree based access method when none of its competitors would reveal theirs. (p.
 136)
     >
     > ...
     >
     > The origin of "B-tree" has never been explained by the authors.
 As we shall see, "balanced," "broad," or "bushy" might apply.
-Others suggest that the "B" stands for Boeing [dpb: Bayer and McCreight were Boeing engineers at the time of their 1972 paper].
+Others suggest that the "B" stands for Boeing [DPB: Bayer and McCreight were Boeing engineers at the time of their 1972 paper].
 Because of his contributions, how- ever, it seems appropriate to think of B-trees as "Bayer"-trees. (p.
 123)

  1. [Amruta Kudale, "B+ tree preference over B trees"](http://www.academia.edu/11575258/B_tree_preference_over_B_trees) [Local copy here](../materials/Amruta_Kudale,_B_tree_preference_over_B_trees.pdf).
 This paper is poorly proofread but seems to be a survey of main ideas: summarizes special features of B+ trees (Sec.
 III.C) and their advantages over ordinary B trees (Sec.
 IV.A).